Layout Image

 Applying the Bible in Sunday School

-I have learned, as a teacher, that I need to do three things as I present a Sunday school lesson.
+I have learned, as a teacher, that I need to do three things as I present a Sunday school

 1. Explanation.
 I need to explain God’s Word and help the students discover the truths of the Scriptures.